4 good reasons for a cloud-based CDP

 Cloud technologies have solidified the adoption of responsive designs that automatically enable dashboards to reorganize information based on screen size.
 New cloud technologies adjust reports and activate back out to present the most meaningful information based on the device's size.
 Due to faster internet speeds, live customer insights database connections allow for real-time or near real-time updates to business dashboards and insights even on small devices.

 Since most of the computing power is on the cloud servers, the devices only require a simple browser to display the visualization or reports.

 Cloud providers enable developers to support multiple devices, screen sizes, and operating systems, in some cases even while offline.
 What is better than having your audience information, meaningful metrics, and access wherever and whenever you need them?

 No Need for IT Resources to Maintain Massive Hardware Infrastructures

-Mid-sized marketers especially often lose out to larger capital-intensive IT projects like licensing systems and inventory systems, so the cloud can bridge the gap in terms of resource needs.
+Mid-sized marketers especially often lose out to larger capital-intensive; IT projects like licensing systems and inventory systems so that the cloud can bridge the gap in resource needs.
 This is one of cloud technology’s biggest pluses.
 VIEWN’s CDP allows businesses to focus on running and managing their core marketing offerings while leveraging applications and letting the service providers take care of IT and the related resources needed to operate and maintain a technological infrastructure.

 Cloud solutions are packaged to be easy to deploy.
 Rather than draining resources on hardware maintenance, operating systems, networks, backup, storage, load balancing, and on-site data storage, businesses can instead shift their focus to the productive use of their data.
 Google Cloud Platform, for example, provides offerings ranging from Platform-as-a-Services (PaaS) to Software-as-a-Service (SaaS), which encompass database, storage, and security management solutions, to name a few.